Members of the Green Destinations Certification Program and pursuing Green Destinations Certification are subject to the following procedure.

-The technical check shall also define whether the applicant’s information and evidence is likely to result in ‘Certified’ (100% compliance with GD Standard).
+The technical check shall also define whether the applicant’s information and evidence is likely to result in ‘Certified’ level recognition.
 If this is the case and the applicant has indicated upon registration to pursue ‘Certified’ status, a Verification and Audit procedure shall follow (5).

-“Green Destinations Certified” status is the ultimate type of recognition and is awarded to destinations who comply with all mandatory Green Destinations Standard (policy) criteria.
+“Green Destinations Certified” status is the ultimate type of recognition and is awarded to destinations that comply with all mandatory Green Destinations Standard (policy) criteria.

-In order to assure the independent nature of the Green Destinations Certified status, this status will only be assigned after an on-site audit by an independent 3rd party Auditor, ordered Green Destinations.
-This on-site audit will be repeated every 2nd year.
+In order to assure the independent nature of the Green Destinations Certified status, this status will only be assigned after an on-site audit by an independent 3rd party Auditor, ordered by Green Destinations.
+This on-site audit will be repeated every 3rd year.

 The audit shall be communicated by e-mail to the destinations at least 3 months prior to the planned audit performance, allowing both applicant and auditor to prepare for the audit.

-“Certification” and associated license to use the ‘GSTC Certified’ logo can only be issued by Green Destinations as the Certification Body.
-Operating Organisations (Green Destinations license holders and ‘Representatives’) are not entitled to issue certification (the scope of Green Destinations’ GSTC ‘Approval’ status to issue Certification is not including outsourced certification activities).
+“Certification” and associated license to use the ‘GSTC Chain of Custody’ logo can only be issued by Green Destinations as the Certification Body.
+Operating Organisations (Green Destinations license holders and ‘Representatives’) are not entitled to issue certification (the scope of Green Destinations’ GSTC ‘Accredited’ status to issue Certification does not include outsourced certification activities).

 The procedure to select and allocate auditors to applicant destinations is as follows:

 iv.
-The auditor ends the audit with a closing meeting with key staff is held in which:
+The auditor ends the audit with a closing meeting with key staff in which:

 v.
-If the auditor needs to contact an external stakeholder(s), they advise the member at the closing meeting.
+If the auditor needs to contact any additional stakeholders, they advise the member at the closing meeting.